 Major mouth ulcers are quite uncommon in pregnant women.
 They have a diameter of about 10 mm and may take several weeks or months to heal.
 They may appear on the surface of the tongue, gums, base of the mouth and even in the throat.
 These ulcers can leave scars and be extremely painful.
-A way to manage and cure this type of mouth ulcer is to increase your water intake.
+These ulcers should be treated by a doctor.

 This type of ulcer is more a virus than a sore, it has a very small diameter of about 1 mm.
 These ulcer spots usually pop out in multiple places in clusters of dozens.
 It takes 2 or 3 weeks to heal and may leave behind a scar.